Featured Image Source: Freepik

 2021 also saw an unprecedented growth in multimodal systems, language learning, and generative AI.
 Overall, there has been a lot of interest in AI’s potential to create systems that help business goals, and not just the science of the technology.
 Commercialization of AI has gained a lot of ground this past year.

-As we get acquainted with 2022, it would be exciting to see how these trends will continue and what new forms they may take.
+As we get acquainted with 2022, it would be exciting to see how these upcoming technology trends will continue and what new forms they may take.

 Facebook rebranded itself to Meta this past October.
 Whether the rebrand was founded upon a sincere brand redirection or as a hasty attempt to hide Facebook’s many scandals behind a shiny new name, nobody’s certain.